emaged/finalProject/README.md

 waitress-serve --call 'dbbv:create_app'
 ```

-you should see something like `INFO:waitress:Serving on http://0.0.0.0:8080`
+You should see something like `INFO:waitress:Serving on http://0.0.0.0:8080`

 Run tests with pytest from the project root: